RishiNatarajan6932/Toyota_Project/README.md

 **AI-Powered Lifestyle Recommender**
 Asks users human-centric questions—family size, road trip frequency, future plans, commute length—and recommends Toyota vehicles that fit their life, not just their specs.

+**Speech-to-Text Capability**
+For ease of use by customers, our speech-to-text option allows for long texts to be spoken to our chatbot to allow for fast and quick information about vehicle options and interests.

 **Driving Personality Quiz**
 Matches users with cars based on how they drive: aggressive, cautious, tech-averse, gadget-lover, noise-sensitive, comfort-focused, DIY maintenance vs. low-maintenance preferences, etc.